OMGAMESERVER/omgameserver-defold-client/README.md

 # omgameserver-defold-client
-Implementation client for omgameserver as Defold library
+Implementation of client for omgameserver as Defold library